 Bottle Makers and Their Marks by Julian H. Toulouse (1971) is a true "classic" in the field of bottle dating and determining manufacturing origin.
 It is reference works like this that helped build the foundation for this website.

 These web pages are a brief composite of an immense amount of previous work done on the subject of historical glass bottle dating and identification over the past half century - like Toulouse's' classic 1971 book pictured to the right.
 There is no way that all may be thanked or given the proper credit for their pioneering work in this field, though all of the published sources and references used in the preparation of this site are noted on the Reference Sources & Bibliography page.

 A special thanks must first go to Bill Lockhart, Professor, New Mexico State University at Alamogordo, NM.
 He is the author of three different historic bottle "e-books" (now hosted by this website; see the Links page) as well as a plethora of other publications in and out of the field of historic bottles.
 Bill has acted as a volunteer consultant in providing various input and review into portions of this website.
-He has also contributed numerous research articles to the field of glassmakers and their markings, many of which are linked to the website as printable "pdf" files; see the Bottle & Glassmakers Markings and/or Reference Sources & Bibliography pages.
+He has also contributed scores of research articles to the field of glassmakers and their markings, many of which are linked to the website as printable "pdf" files; see the Bottle & Glassmakers Markings and/or Reference Sources & Bibliography pages.
 He is also the driving force behind the Encyclopedia of a Manufacturer's Marks on Historic Bottles noted above which is also hosted on this website.
 Bill will continue to be actively involved in this website into the future with a special emphasis in the fields of bottle makers marks, 20th century glass manufacturing in general, as well as soda, milk, and beer bottles.
 His encouragement and support from the beginning has and continues to be most appreciated.